Estonian language: Orthography

 Although the Estonian orthography is generally guided by phonemic principles, with each grapheme corresponding to one phoneme, there are some historical and morphological deviations from this: for example preservation of the morpheme in declension of the word (writing b, g, d in places where p, k, t is pronounced) and in the use of 'i' and 'j'.
 Where it is very impractical or impossible to type š and ž, they are replaced by sh and zh in some written texts, although this is considered incorrect.
 Otherwise, the h in sh represents a voiceless glottal fricative, as in Pasha (pas-ha); this also applies to some foreign names.

 Modern Estonian orthography is based on the "Newer orthography" created by Eduard Ahrens in the second half of the 19th century based on Finnish orthography.
 The "Older orthography" it replaced was created in the 17th century by Bengt Gottfried Forselius and Johann Hornung based on standard German orthography.
 Earlier writing in Estonian had, by and large, used an ad hoc orthography based on Latin and Middle Low German orthography.
 Some influences of the standard German orthography – for example, writing 'W'/'w' instead of 'V'/'v' – persisted well into the 1930s.

 Phonology

+Vowels

-There are 9 vowels and 36 diphthongs, 28 of which are native to Estonian.[1]
+There are 9 vowels and 36 diphthongs, 28 of which are native to the Estonian language.[1]
 All nine vowels can appear as the first component of a diphthong, but only /ɑ e i o u/ occur as the second component.
 A vowel characteristic of Estonian is the unrounded back vowel /ɤ/, which may be close-mid back, close back, or close-mid central.